MarekJasin/marekjasin.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Doctoral Research Fellow in Economics at Statistics Norway/University of Oslo.
-My current research interests are in theoretical and applied macroeconomics, consumption theory and household finance.
-I have a particular interest in understanding how household heterogeneity affects the transmission of aggregate shocks.
+I am a Doctoral Research Fellow in Economics, affiliated with both Statistics Norway and the University of Oslo.
+My research spans theoretical and applied macroeconomics, with a particular focus on consumption theory and household finance.
+I am especially interested in understanding how heterogeneity influences the transmission of aggregate macroeconomic shocks.
+In my research I utilize both heterogeneous-agent models and empirical methods with micro data to investigate this topic.
 {style="text-align: justify;"}